-- Other temporary situations in areas traveled that may increase risk (for example, extreme weather forecasted, recent/impending political or natural disaster, etc.) - 9.
-Policies address practitioner safety and include but are not limited to the following examples: - a.
-Cultural intelligence - b.
-Checking with local law enforcement regarding high-risk areas. - c.
-Accountability with respect to the location of the provider, in case of needing assistance (i.e., location tracking, check in etc.) - 10.
-The program has a process to measure their safety culture by addressing: - a.
-Accountability employees are held accountable for their actions - b.
-Authority those who are responsible have the authority to assess and make changes and adjustments as necessary - · Standards, policies and administrative control are evident - · Written procedures are clear and followed by all - · Training is organized, thorough and consistent according to written guidelines - Managers represent a positive role model promoting an atmosphere of trust and respect - c.
-Professionalism as evidenced by personal pride and contributions to the program's positive safety culture - d.
-Organizational Dynamics - Teamwork is evident between management and staff and among the different disciplines regardless of employer status as evidenced by open bi-directional and inter-disciplinary communications that are not representative of a "silo" mentality. - Organization represents a practice of encouraging criticism and safety observations, and there is evidence of acting upon identified issues in a positive way. - Organization values are clear to all employees and embedded in everyday practice.

-• Use of Just Culture
+- 11. The program has a process to measure their safety culture by addressing: - a.
+Accountability employees are held accountable for their actions with a clear process and root cause analysis - b.
+Authority those who are responsible have the authority to assess and make changes and adjustments as necessary - Standards, policies, and administrative control are evident - Written procedures are clear and followed by all - · Training is organized, thorough, and consistent according to written guidelines - Managers represent a positive role model, promoting an atmosphere of trust and respect (moved below) - Professionalism as evidenced by personal pride and contributions to the program's -positive safety culture (moved below) - dc.
+Organizational Dynamics - Teamwork is evident between management and staff and among the different disciplines, regardless of employer status, as evidenced by open bi-directional and interdisciplinary communications that are not representative of a "silo" mentality - Organization represents a practice of encouraging critique and safety observations, and there is evidence of acting upon identified issues in a positive way - Organization values are clear to all employees and embedded in everyday practice - · Use of Just Culture

-- 11. A Safety Management System includes all disciplines and processes of the organization.
-A Safety Committee is organized to solicit input from each discipline and should meet at least quarterly with written reports sent to management and kept on file as dictated by policy - a.
-Safety issues should be identified by the Safety Committee with detailed reporting and analysis of vehicle/patient safety, travel and cultural incidents that could potentially affect crew safety and resolution of issues with findings. - The committee will promote interaction between medical practitioners and other service providers and staff addressing safety practice, concerns, issues, and questions. - c.
-There is evidence of action plans, evaluation and loop closure. - 12.
-The Safety Committee is linked to QM and risk management - 13.
-Vehicle related events that occur during a medical visit are identified and tracked to minimize risks.
-(See Glossary in Appendix for definition of event) - a.
+- Managers represent a positive role model, promoting an atmosphere of trust and respect - Professionalism as evidenced by personal pride and contributions to the program's positive safety culture - 12.
+A Safety Management Program System includes all disciplines and processes of the organization.
+A Safety Committee is organized to solicit input from each discipline and should meet at least quarterly, with written reports sent to management and kept on file as dictated by policy. - Safety issues should be identified by the Safety Committee, with detailed reporting and analysis of vehicle/patient safety, travel, and cultural incidents that could potentially affect crew safety and resolution of issues with findings - b.
+The committee will promote interaction between medical practitioners and other service providers and staff addressing safety practice, concerns, issues, and questions - c.
+There is evidence of action plans, evaluation, and loop closure - 13.
+The Safety Committee is linked to QM and risk management - 14.
+Vehicle related events that occur during a medical visit are identified and tracked to minimize risks (See Glossary in Appendix for definition of event) - a.
 Community medical services are required to report accidents to CAMTS and must report to the appropriate government agencies as required.
-There is a written policy that addresses reporting incidents or accidents and assigns certain individual(s) with the responsibility to report.
+There is a written policy that addresses reporting incidents or accidents and assigns certain individual(s) with the responsibility to report. - a.
+There is a written policy that addresses reporting incident or accidents and assigns certain individual(s) with the responsibility to report.
+Community medical services are required to report accidents to CAMTS and must report to the appropriate government agencies as required.